resthub/resthub-spring-stack/src/documentation/testing.rst

 When designing unit tests with a database, you need to manage the state of the database in order to have repeatable tests.

-Through RESThub, we propose a simple way to deal with these concerns. but first just make some clarification.
+Through RESThub, we offer a simple way to deal with these concerns.
+But first, let's just make some clarifications.

 Why an embedded database is not enough
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~